ijardillier/docker-elk/extensions/synthetics/README.md

 This sample setup demonstrates how to run `synthetic-private-location` agent and how to import monitors using NodeJS `synthetic-project-monitors`.

-All configuration files are available in the `config/` directory.

 ## Exposed ports

 No exposed ports.